lasyaganapathi/Linumiz/README.md

 Task for Linumiz

-C program folder consists of the task of C programming.
-Bash file is for bash programming.
+C program folder consists of the task of C programming. example.sh file is for bash programming.